chrisurf/ansible-role-oh-my-zsh/README.md

-# Ansible Role: Zsh Setup
+# Ansible Role: Oh My Zsh Setup

 This Ansible role is designed to set up Oh My Zsh as the default shell environment for users, specifically installing and configuring Zsh with the Powerlevel10k theme, zsh-autosuggestions, and zsh-syntax-highlighting plugins.